STMicroelectronics/meta-st-stm32mp/recipes-bsp/trusted-firmware-a/tf-a-stm32mp/README.HOW_TO.txt

     $> tar xfj <tf-a source>.tar.bz2
     or
     $> tar xfJ <tf-a source>.tar.xz
+A new directory containing tf-a standard source code will be created, go into it:
     $> cd <directory to tf-a source code>

 NB: if there is no git management on source code and you would like to have a